apthorpe/ostranaut_qs/content/names/README.md

 00000050: 7346 656d 616c 6522 2c0d 0a20 2020 2020  sFemale",..
 ```

-The purpose of the initial `0xEF 0xBB 0xBF` is unknown but it can cause issues when attempting to read the file.
-In particular, Python's `json` module throws errors unless these characters are removed.
+~~The purpose of the~~ __The initial__ `0xEF 0xBB 0xBF` ~~is unknown but it~~ __is a UTF-8 *Byte Order Mark* (BOM) which__ can cause issues when attempting to read the file.
+In particular, Python's `json` module throws errors unless these characters are removed __or the file is read with encoding set to `utf-8-sig`__

+See the `normalize_name_files.py` for a commented example/proof-of-concept script which reads, alters, and writes JSON name files.
+This script deduplicates and merges two JSON first name files and writes the results to two new files.
+It should be (extended/used as the basis for) a utility to convert CSV _name-gender_ data to JSON format.

 Otherwise, `names_first.json` has a very straightforward organization that should be reasonably simple to extend.